a-little-world/little-world-core/README.md

 - Frontends are subrepos in `./front/apps/<frontend-name>`
 - `<frontend-name>` should be listed in `FR_FRONTENDS`
-- configure the environment in `docker compose.yaml:services.all.evironment` or `./envs/dev.env` for local development
+- configure the environment in `docker-compose.yaml:services.all.evironment`
+or `./envs/dev.env` for local development
 - specify `BUILD_TYPE=<build-type>` to change frontend environments `<build-type>=dev` for local developent and `<build-type>=pro` for staging